List of DC Comics characters: H: Hammer

 Hammer is the name of several characters appearing in American comic books published by DC Comics.

 Ivan

 Ivan and his brother Igor were acrobats who were turned into deadly agents by the NKVD's "Red Flag" program and fought the Blackhawks as Hammer and Sickle.

-Hammer II
+Blackhawks foe

 The second Hammer is an unnamed man who fought the Blackhawks.

 Boris Ulyanov

 Boris Ulyanov is a Russian man with super-strength and an expert at hand-to-hand combat who is the sister of Sickle.
 They went together as Hammer and Sickle and fought the Outsiders.

 In "Infinite Crisis", Hammer and Sickle join Alexander Luthor Jr.'s Secret Society of Super Villains.

-Hammer IV
+Superhero

 The fourth Hammer is a British superhero who frequents a pub called "Time in a Bottle".

 Sydney Happersen

 Sydney Happersen is a scientist working for LexCorp, deeply loyal to Lex Luthor.
 Luthor threatens to launch a barrage of missiles at Metropolis, but is dissuaded by Superman, who states that he would be committing mass murder.
 Enraged by Luthor's refusal, Happersen presses the detonation switch himself and is killed by an accidental electric surge.